microsoft/PowerApps-Samples/component-framework/TS_IFrameControl/README.md

 # Power Apps component framework: IFRAME component

-This sample describes how to bind a code component to different fields on the form and use the value of these fields as input properties to the component.
+This sample describes how to bind a code component to different columns on the form and use the value of these columns as input properties to the component.

 ## Before you can try the sample components